 Paying bills without a Swedish bank account

-If you don’t have a bank account in Sweden but need to pay a bill, you can take your bill to a Forex Bank and pay a fee for them to handle the payment for you.
+If you need to pay a bill but don’t have a bank account in Sweden, you can take your bill to a Forex Bank to handle the payment for you.
 Forex is located in many places around Stockholm; for more information, see their website.
 Please be aware that many banks in Sweden no longer handle cash.

 MOVING WITH CHILDREN